YujiaoShi/G2SWeakly/README.md

 ### Publications
-This work is submitted to ICLR 2024.
+This work is accepted by ECCV 2024.